anrichp/readabilityscore/README.md

 ## Licence

 This plugin is licensed under the GNU GPL v3 or later.
-See the LICENCE file for details.

 ## Support